-- Role of the CSR Committee: The CSR Committee shall be responsible for formulation and recommendation of CSR policy, recommendation of amount and activity in which the CSR contribution to be spent and to monitor the CSR Policy from time to time.
+- Role of the CSR Committee: The CSR Committee shall be responsible for the formulation and recommendation of CSR policy, the recommendation of amount and activity in which the CSR contribution to be spent and to monitor the CSR Policy from time to time.

-- Meetings of Committee: The CSR Committee shall meet atleast once in six months during a financial year.
+- Meetings of Committee: The CSR Committee shall meet at least once in six months during a financial year.
 The CSR Committee may invite executives, advisors, representatives of social organizations, Auditors of the Company or such other person(s) as it may consider necessary to attend the meeting.

 5. CSR activities